awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-ipad-client.md

 + iPad Pro with iOS 9\.0 and later

 **Note**
-The WorkSpaces iPad client application is not available for the WorkSpaces Streaming Protocol \(WSP\) beta\.
+The WorkSpaces iPad client application is not available for the WorkSpaces Streaming Protocol \(WSP\)\.

 ## Setup and Installation<a name="ipad_setup"></a>